white-axe/flume-wasm-atomics-test/README.md

 This is a demonstration showing how to use flume to send data between the main thread and a worker thread using a WebAssembly program with atomics support.
-Currently, it triggers the following error after a varying number of messages are sent with this error:
+Currently, it triggers the following error after a varying number of messages are sent:

 ```
 Uncaught (in promise) RuntimeError: Atomics.wait cannot be called in this context